 - License Renewal Requirements - You must complete the License Renewal Application form and include with your renewal payment.
 We are unable to renew your license without the completed form.

 - Change of Address – If you moved and did not report a change of address, you may have not received your renewal notice.
-If you have a change of address, you may include a Change of Address form with your renewal or change your address on-line.
+If you have a change of address, you may include a Change of Address form with your renewal.

 - Where to Mail - Please send your renewal fee, delinquency fee (if applicable), License Renewal Application form, and Change of Address form (if applicable) to: